Qing dynasty: Homosexuality

-Initially, many early Qing Dynasty explored romantic bonds and intimate relationships between men.
+Initially, many early Qing Dynasty authors explored romantic bonds and intimate relationships between men.
 Works such as The Amorous History of the Peach Flowers' Garden (桃花豔史) and The Journey of Male Mencius's Mother's Teaching and Three Relocations (男孟母教合遷) detailed same-sex sexual encounters with vivid language.
 However, the moral lessons of these works condemned anal sex as impure and spiritually distracting.
 On the other hand, late Ming works such as Bian er chai remained popular stories that displayed homosexual acts and pederasty as heroic.
 Nevertheless, the protagonists follow Confucian doctrine by marrying wives and raising families at the end of the stories.

 Eventually, sodomy was outlawed in 1740 under the Great Qing Legal Code.
 Works such as Bian er chai were repeatedly banned.
 By the late Qing, physical intimacy faced scrutiny for being amoral, as evidenced in the 1849 work Precious Mirror of Ranked Flowers (品花寶鑒).
 Portraying the lives of actors in opera, the protagonist engages in romance with another man without physical contact.
 In contrast, the antagonists of the story engage in physical sex.